conan-equal-newone/yenten/doc/build-osx.md

 Mac OS X Build Instructions and Notes
 ====================================
-This guide will show you how to build bitcoind(headless client) for OSX.
+This guide will show you how to build bitcoind(headless client) for OSX. this doc is for old bitcoin dev environment. new env is not match the following.

 Notes
 -----